Blue Poison Dart Frog

 Blue poison dart frogs are active during the day and can be found hiding among boulders and debris near streams and among leaf litter on the forest floor; however, they lack toe webbing and are poor swimmers, so they are not found in the water.

 The blue poison dart frog lays small clutches of five to six eggs.
-After hatching, the parents transfer tadpoles to individual pools of water, where they finish development.
-At the Aquarium we replicate this by raising tadpoles in small individual containers of water.
+After the eggs hatch, the parents transfer tadpoles to individual pools of water, where they finish development.
+At the Aquarium, we replicate this by raising tadpoles in small individual containers of water.

-A constant forager, this frog is always searching for mites, termites, tiny beetles, and any other small insect it may find among the leaf litter.
+A constant forager, this frog is always searching for mites, termites, tiny beetles and any other small insect it may find among leaf litter.

 An adult frog has a body about 2 inches long and weighs about 0.3 ounce.